thethunderturner/filament-latex/ISSUES.md

 All issues to be fixed and features to be added in `filament-latex` will be documented in this file.

 -[x] Make the plugin a resource with a schema
--[ ] Allow resource to be publishable
+-[x] Fix navigation icon that is crashing the github actions -[ ] Allow resource to be publishable
 -[ ] Add border around the editor and preview
 -[ ] Typing `ctrl + f` on codemirror, sends the state of the word you are searching, and thus latex parses it.